IDEA-Research/MotionLLM/README.md

 ## 💼 To-Do

+- [x] Release the CLI demo of MotionLLM.
 - [x] Release the video demo of MotionLLM.
 - [ ] Release the motion demo of MotionLLM.
 - [ ] Release the MoVid dataset and MoVid-Bench.